FedericoPonzi/genereto/README.md

 * `keywords`
 * `read_time_minutes`
 * `table_of_contents`: it's a <ul><li> based list generated from the headings.
 Each entry will have an id
+* `last_modified_date`: format is like `2023-08-18`.
+It uses git to get the last modified date.
+If git is not present, it will use publish date instead.

 ----